pshihn/math-ml/README.md

 ![MathML example](https://i.imgur.com/NZvMjWM.png)

-A small (12.7kb gzipped) implementation of [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) using custom-elements.
+A small-ish (compared to alternatives ~ 12kb gzipped) implementation of [MathML](https://developer.mozilla.org/en-US/docs/Web/MathML) using custom-elements.

 MathML has been part of part of the HTML5 spec for some time now, but many browsers don't support it (Chrome, for example).
 This is a simple attempt to use basic javascript, CSS and some SVG to implement MathML compatible notation that works across all browsers. _(All rendering is done on the client side)._